A Ranking Representation of Optimal Sequential Search: The Ranking Representation of the Weitzman Model

-where $a_N$ is the first action in $\rho_0$ that belongs to $S$, $P_A(x)$ denotes the probability of selecting $x$ in set $A$, and $R_A(\rho)$ represents the top-down probability of a complete ranking $\rho$ for set $A$.\footnote{A top-down ranking probability is the product of successive probabilities of selecting the best option among unranked alternatives, continuing until only one remains, which corresponds to the logic of the Gittins index policy. } \end{lemma}
+where $a_N$ denotes the first action in $\rho_1$ that belongs to $\mathcal{A}_1$, $P_\mathcal{A}(a)$ is the probability that action $a$ is selected from set $\mathcal{A}$, and $R_\mathcal{A}(\rho)$ is the top-down probability of the full ranking $\rho$ over $\mathcal{A}$.\footnote{The top-down ranking probability refers to the product of conditional probabilities that each item in the ranking is selected sequentially from the set of unranked alternatives, conditional on the exclusion of all previously ranked items from the original choice set.} \end{lemma}

-Intuitively, if the consumer selects one action in stage 1 and another in stage 2 from the same initial choice set, rather than an action newly enabled by the stage 1 choice, then conditional on the stage 2 selection, adding the newly enabled action to the stage 1 choice set does not affect the conditional probability of stage 1.
-If the stage 2 choice is a newly enabled action, the joint probability equals that of selecting both actions after including the new option in stage 1.
-Lemma \ref{lem:equivalence} thus ensures that the two-stage selection (or ranking) can be recast as a single ranking over a union of choice sets across stages without changing the joint probability.

-Based on the optimality of the Gittins index policy, the branching bandit process corresponding to the sequential search implies a ranking over all feasible actions, where each action can be ranked according to its Gittins index.
-Lemma \ref{lem:equivalence} ensures that the probability associated with this implied ranking matches the probability of the corresponding partial ranking in a ranking problem, thereby yielding Theorem \ref{theorem:main}.
-A formal proof is provided in Appendix \ref{app:proof_optimality}.